-Proper denture care is the best way to may sure your denture set lasts for many years to come.
+No matter what kind of denture you have, proper denture care is the best way to make sure your denture set lasts for many years to come.
 When using non-abrasive cleaning agents and gentle techniques, your device will never need replacement or repair.
 Denture cleaning ensures the health of your gums and the integrity of your device.
 Using regular toothpaste that is too abrasive will damage the device and using cleaners that are too harsh can be dangerous to your health.
 Make sure you don't use cleaning agents with bleach or other whiteners as these are also harmful to health and erode the materials of the set.

 What is the best way to look after my dentures?

-The best way to care for your device is to make sure you are avoiding foods that can cause damage as well as wash your device every day.
-Also, brushing with special denture toothpaste or soap and a soft-bristle toothbrush and soaking overnight in a specially formulated cleaner will help you care for them properly.
+Avoid foods that can cause damage as well as wash your device every day.
+Also, brush with special denture toothpaste or soap and a soft-bristle toothbrush and soak overnight in denture cleaner.

 How do I take care of my dentures at night?